aoloe/photoTweaker/README.md

 for version 1.0 we have to do:
 - everything implemented works correctly.
-- for the effects, rename active to enabled
+- for the effects, rename the checkbox from "active" to "enabled".
 - dynamically add the scale buttons from the scale effect.
 - add the toolbar buttons from each effect.
 - get the effects preferences from each effect (and not the dialog).